ValidMind for validation 3 — Developing a potential challenger

 Features Champion Vs Challenger

-The FeaturesAUC test evaluates the discriminatory power of each individual feature by computing its standalone AUC against the binary target.
-The result is presented as a ranked bar chart for test_dataset_final, showing feature-level AUC values across the input variables.
-Observed AUCs range from approximately 0.39 to 0.61, with features ordered from the highest to the lowest univariate discrimination.
+The FeaturesAUC test evaluates the discriminatory power of each individual feature by calculating a univariate AUC against the binary target.
+The result is presented as a ranked bar chart for test_dataset_final, with feature-level AUC values spanning approximately 0.40 to 0.59.
+Geography_Germany and Balance appear at the top of the ranking with the highest AUC values, while NumOfProducts appears at the bottom with the lowest AUC.
+Most remaining features are clustered in the mid-range, roughly between 0.43 and 0.48.

 Key insights:

-• Balance is the second strongest feature: Balance follows closely behind, with an AUC just under 0.60, indicating comparatively strong univariate separation relative to the remaining variables.
+• Balance is a close second: Balance follows closely behind Geography_Germany, with an AUC near 0.57, indicating comparatively strong univariate separation relative to the other features shown.

 Figures